-- Conversation initiator workflows can be started in either of two ways: - A parent, or other local workflow, can start the conversation initiator workflow by using the Start Public Workflow action defined on one of the parent workflow's nodes.
+- Conversation initiator workflows can be started in either of two ways: - A parent, or other local workflow, can start the conversation initiator workflow by using the Start Public Workflow action defined on one of the

+- parent workflow's nodes.
 When the node with the Start Public Workflow action is executed, the conversation initiator workflow is started. - A user-written application can start the conversation initiator workflow at run time.
-WebLogic Collaborate provides the Integration API (via the com.bea.b2b.wlpi package) that the application uses to start the workflow and handle exceptions.

-Conversation participant workflows are started when the business message defined to start that workflow is received by the WebLogic Process Integrator process engine.
+WebLogic Integration provides the Message Manipulator API (package com.bea.b2b.wlpi) that the application uses to start the workflow and handle exceptions. - Conversation participant workflows are started when the business message defined to start that workflow is received by the WebLogic Integration process engine.